Ph.D. in Mathematical Sciences

 Degree Requirements

-The course of study leading to the doctor of philosophy in mathematical science requires the completion of at least 90 credit hours beyond the bachelor’s degree or at least 60 credit hours beyond the master’s degree, as follows:
+The course of study leading to the doctor of philosophy in mathematical sciences requires the completion of at least 90 credit hours beyond the bachelor’s degree or at least 60 credit hours beyond the master’s degree, as follows:

 General Courses (credited for students with master’s degrees) 30 credits